Construction Management Accreditation

 - Understand the basic principles of structural behavior.

-- Understand the basic principles of mechanical, electrical and plumbing systems.
+- Understand the basic principles of HVAC, electrical and plumbing systems.